-Today we are going to see how a girl named Veronica wipes the face of Jesus and captures his image for the first time in history.
+Today we visiting Veronica Station 6 of the Via Dolorosa and see how a girl named Veronica wipes the face of Jesus and captures his image for the first time in history.
 We will also visit a small workshop where nuns make and paint magnificent icons of Jesus.
 But first let’s start today’s route by visiting the 6th (Sixth) station Via Dolorosa and Via Dolorosa station 7 Jerusalem.

-We’re now climbing along the Via Dolorosa toward the Church of the Holy Sepulchre where Jesus was crucified.
+We’re now climbing along the Via Dolorosa toward the Church of the Holy Sepulchre where Jesus was crucified and approching Veronica Staion 6.
 Now Imagine, Jesus climbing this path and his face covered in blood from the crown of thorns that is on his head and his eyes closed because of his sweat.

 At this point, a young girl named Veronica which Jesus cured in the past, sees Jesus’ suffering, rushes to him and wipes his face with her veil.
 Only then Jesus is able to open his eyes.
 When Veronica looks at the cloth she notices that the image of Jesus face is imprinted on it.

 Folk etymology has attributed the name’s origin to the words ‘vera’ (Latin for true) and ‘icon’ (Greek for image).
 Some believe that Veronica’s Veil is now kept by the Pope in Rome while others believe that there are fragments of it in various churches.
 The church at this station marks the site of Veronica’s home.

 At the entrance to the church, there is a small workshop where nuns paint and sell icons.